Karma-Finance/karma-scores/Karma-Bond/Contracts/Karma-Factory/docs/README.md

 @External
 public TreasuryBond createBondAndTreasury (
   Address payoutToken,
-  Address principleToken,
+  Address principalToken,
   Address initialOwner,
   BigInteger[] tierCeilings,
   BigInteger[] fees
 )
 ```

-- `payoutToken`: The payout token address associated with the bond
+- `payoutToken`: The payout token address associated with the bond, token paid for principal
-- `principleToken`: The principal token address associated with the bond
+- `principalToken`: The principal inflow token address associated with the bond
 - `initialOwner`: The initial owner of the bond
 - `tierCeilings`: Array of ceilings of principal bonded till next tier
 - `fees`: Array of fees tiers, in ten-thousandths (i.e. 33300 = 3.33%)